dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-Excel-to-analyze-Snowplow-data.md

 [[/setup-guide/images/excel/connection-6.JPG]]

-You should see a list of your ODBC connections, including the connection you created to your Snowplow data on Redshift in [section 2.3](#windows) above.
+You should see a list of your ODBC connections, including the connection you created to your DreamFactory data on Redshift in [section 2.3](#windows) above.
 Select it and click **Next**:

 [[/setup-guide/images/excel/connection-7.JPG]]

-Excel shows you all the tables in the Snowplow database: which is *just* the events table.
+Excel shows you all the tables in the DreamFactory database: which is *just* the events table.
 Click **Next**:

 [[/setup-guide/images/excel/connection-8.JPG]]